knmcguire/best-of-robot-simulators/config/footer.md

 ### Papers:

 - C. A. Dimmig et al., "Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons," in IEEE Robotics & Automation Magazine, doi: 10.1109/MRA.2024.3433171 [ArXiv](https://arxiv.org/abs/2311.02296)
+- Player, Timothy R., et al. "From concept to field tests: Accelerated development of multi-AUV missions using a high-fidelity faster-than-real-time simulator."
+2023 IEEE International Conference on Robotics and Automation (ICRA).
+IEEE, 2023.
+[ArXiv](https://arxiv.org/abs/2311.10377)

 ## Contribution